 The management’s ongoing concerted efforts towards enhancing diversification in its revenue stream, achieving reduction in overall concentration, higher penetration in retail deposits and continuous improvement in cost structure remain important.

-ABL is a large sized Bank with a system share of ~6.8% as at end-Dec20 in the total deposits of the industry.
-Ibrahim Group (IG), through Ibrahim Holdings Pvt.
-Limited, owns ~85% of shareholding in ABL.
+Allied Bank Limited’s franchise, spread over a network of 1,429 branches, has enabled sustainable footprints into the country’s deposit base.
+ABL is a large sized Bank with a system share of ~6.5% as at end-Dec21 in the total deposits of the industry.
+Ibrahim Group (IG), through Ibrahim Holdings (Private) Limited, owns ~86.52% of shareholding in ABL as of Dec21.
 Apart from interest in financial sector; IG is also engaged in manufacturing of polyester and yarn.
-ABL has a growing subsidiary - ABL Asset Management Company (AUM close to PKR 77bln at end-Mar21).
-The eight members BoD include the CEO, three sponsoring directors, three independent directors and one non-executive director.
-Mr. Aizid Razzaq Gill, associated with ABL for the last fifteen years, has been designated as the CEO since Jan-21.
+ABL has a growing subsidiary - ABL Asset Management Company (AUM close to PKR 94bln at end-Mar22).
+The eight members BoD includes the CEO, three sponsoring directors, three independent directors and one non-executive director.
+Mr. Aizid Razzaq Gill has been designated as the CEO since Jan21.